COS-IT-FLOWS/COS-IT-FLOWS-Documentation/docs/index.md

 ## Overview

-EQUINOCT is an early stage tech start-up formed in July 2020, that aims at building community data portals in data scarce regions that can facilitate real-time visualisation, analysis,monitoring, and impact-based early warnings of climate change impacts using data sourced from communities through building local community partnerships.
+EQUINOCT is an early stage tech start-up formed in July 2020, that aims at building community data portals in data scarce regions that can facilitate real-time visualization, analysis,monitoring, and impact-based early warnings of climate change impacts using data sourced from communities through building local community partnerships.

 CoS-IT-FloWS is a Decision Support System [Model](./Model) that uses real time monitoring to provide river basin level impact based flood forecasting and multi-hazard warnings.
-It aims at leveraging metereological and infrastructural data such as rainfall, groundwater and reservoir levels to accurately predict region-wise flood probability, utilising both hydrological and machine learning approaches for a hyper local forecast system.
+It aims at leveraging meterological and infrastructural data such as rainfall, groundwater and reservoir levels to accurately predict region-wise flood probability, utilizing both hydrological and machine learning approaches for a hyper local forecast system.

 ## Open Source